BLOG

 Source: kamyarshah.com · Kamyar Shah · 25+ years operational leadership across 650+ companies

 Business process improvement is a systematic approach to identifying inefficiencies and implementing changes that boost productivity and reduce costs.
 Success requires mapping current workflows, analyzing bottlenecks, selecting appropriate tools, and engaging team members in execution.
 Organizations benefit from methodologies like Lean and Six Sigma combined with automation software and data analytics.
 The following sections detail proven frameworks and practical strategies for transforming operations effectively.
+This is the core of an operational efficiency engagement: finding where throughput is lost and fixing it at the constraint.

 Download This Infographic